showboat-studio/aspen-aerogels-sketchfab/README.md

 # Aspen Areogels Sketchfab

-## Goals
+## Proof of Concept Goals

-1. Display a Sketchfab model with 6 annotations and animations
-2. Once the animation has completed, load a video that plays.
+-[x] Display a Sketchfab model with annotations and animations -[x] Once the animation has completed, load a video that plays.
 Allow the video modal to be closable.
-3. Must look appropriate at all breakpoints.
+-[x] Must look appropriate at all breakpoints.